 From the Jagger Musem, the first trail we stopped at is the Sulphur Banks Trail also known as Ha’akalamnu.
 This is an easy trail that is paved in the first portion then is followed by a boardwalk.
 At less than 0.4 miles one-way, it’s a very accessible way to witness volcanic gasses seeping from the ground.

 You’ll also be able to see sulfur crystals and other minerals on the rocks during your walk.
 Moderate amounts of sulfur dioxide and high amounts of hydrogen sulfide are released at Sulphur Banks so we were surprised to learn that previously this area was used as a health spa and sauna.
-Other minerals, including gypsum, opal, and earthy hematite, formed by the weathering of the rock and the precipitation of gasses can also be found.
-In photos of Sulphur Banks, gypsum and opal occur as white coatings on the rocks while hematite appears as a rust-like color.

 Pro-Tip: The toxic fumes can adversely affect people with heart or respiratory problems.
 Pregnant women and young children are advised to avoid this trail.